satyamdeb12/freshersbatch-oct16/README.txt

-This is a GIT project
+This is a project in GIT
 Next lines